motional/nuplan-devkit/docs/competition.md

 - Method name
 - Authors
 - Affiliations
+- Country (Of the individual or team's institution)
 - Method description (5+ sentences)
 - Project URL (If applicable)
 - Paper URL (If applicable)